Go Girls: Main

 Narrator of the show up until his departure half-way through season 4 and then again for the final few seconds of the original cast's run.
 He's also the father of Britta's baby, Hero, but doesn't know it.
 He and Britta slept together (while he was engaged to Amanda) when they both thought that Olivia was going to die and wanted to comfort each other.
-He ended up marrying Amanda in the last episode of season 3, but leaves her a year later after he realizes that they weren't compatible.
+He ended up marrying Amanda in the last episode of season 3, but leaves her a year later after he realises that they weren't compatible.
 Gets nearly beaten to death by Amanda's dad and brothers and ends up in the hospital.
 While recovering, he "accidentally" has sex with Fran (she unknowingly ate pot laced muffins that amped up her sex drive and he was still partly in a body cast.)
 Amy forgives him though, since technically they weren't together at that point, and the two move forward with their relationship.
 Later gets offered a job as a mechanic for a rally car club when he helps out a man broken down on the side of the road.
 Initially doesn't want to take it because it involved being away for several months, but Amy encourages him to go and they begin a long-distance relationship.
 Tries to get back for Britta's wedding to Ross, but because of an airline strike, he doesn't make it in time but does eventually arrive to surprise Amy at the beach.
 Their kiss ends the show.